Taking breaks and ending your shift

-Note: taking into consideration SLAs and the current demand on the contact center, transferring to another agent may include a longer wait time for the customer before he is served.
+Note: taking into consideration SLAs and the current demand on the contact center, transferring to another agent may include a longer wait time for the customer before they are served.

 I want to go on a lunch break, which is a 45-minute break.
 Should I tell my customers?

 For your active conversations, you should let them know that you are going on a break and give them the option to wait or to be transferred to another agent.
 It’s not always necessary to tell all your customers you are going on break, be aware of which customers this is relevant to (for example, very active conversations which might also last into your break).

 Managing messaging conversations

-It feels like my active conversations are more than I should have.
+It feels like I have more active conversations than I should.
 Should I change my status to away?

 What do I do if I get a conversation in my queue that my colleague handled yesterday?
 Do I transfer it to them?

-No, please do not transfer the conversation.
+No, there's no need to transfer the conversation.
 We want to avoid transferring as much as possible.
-The only case where this is considered within the same skill is if the customer specifically asks for the previous agent.
+The only case where you might consider transferring the conversation is if the customer specifically asks for the previous agent.
 Even then, this needs to be for a very good reason.
 Always offer to help instead.
 In most cases, you should have the messaging history of that customer.

 What should I do if a customer tells me that they’ll come back in a few hours?
 Should I change my manual SLA?